Site icon The Thrilling Detective Web Site

 (1908-1976)

 Bennett, meanwhile, was, to borrow a phrase, everything the respectable private detective should be.
 He was a company man, the head of the New York-based Cleveland branch of the American-International, Inc., and far more domesticated than most of his contemporaries, at ease in his own skin, and partial to poker, hunting, trout fishing, hunting and dry martinis.
-But there were definitely lines he would not cross.
+He was kind and empathetic, a genuine nice guy, somewhat akin to William Campbell Gault‘s Brock Callahan.
+But, like Brock, he was no cream puff — there were definitely lines he would not cross.
+Colour him medium-boiled.

-A law school dropout, he first appeared in a string of novelettes in the pulps in the forties, most notably Dime Detective, and many of the novelettes were later cannibalized, expanded, revised, and published as novels in the fifties and sixties.
+A law school dropout, he first appeared in a string of novelettes in the pulps in the forties, most notably Dime Detective, and many of the those were later cannibalized, expanded, revised, and seamlessly sewn together as novels in the fifties and sixties, starting with Dark Dream in 1951.
+Sleep My Love (1953) and Tears for the Bride (1954) followed the same pattern, while The Widow and the Web (also 1954) became Martin’s first all-original Bennett novel.

 A good series, solid and fast-paced, and pleasingly Chandleresque, given to far more characterization than was common for its time, but not shy about the private eye action, either.
 Surprisngly, however, there’s little actual sex — as Bill Pronzini once lamented, “In all of Jim Bennett’s cases, he never once gets laid, not even by Sandy Hollis!”